openblockchains/awesome-coins/README.md

 ### Namecoin (NMC)

-> Namecoin an attempt to implement an alternate Internet Domain Name Service (DNS) on a blockchain.
+> Namecoin an attempt to implement an alternate Internet Domain Name Service (DNS) system on a blockchain.
 >
 > -- [David Gerard, Attack of the 50 Foot Blockchain](https://davidgerard.co.uk/blockchain/table-of-contents/)